Marknjo/git-playground/README.md

 # Git Playground

-This is a git playground for git commands.
+This is a git commands playground repo.